chemaaa/homepluscontrol/README.md

 ## Authentication
 The *Legrand Home + Control* API uses Oauth2 authentication, so you must first register an account at https://developer.legrand.com/.

-Once registered, you will then need to create a subscrption to the *Starter Kit* (currently the only subscription available) and this will generate your SUBSCRIPTION_KEY.
+Once registered, you will then need to create a subscription to the *Starter Kit* (currently the only subscription available) and this will generate your SUBSCRIPTION_KEY.

 As a final step, you will have to register an Application, where you will have to define a name, a redirect URL and the scopes of your application